School Program Activities

 Archery

 Your students will be introduced to the skill of shooting with a bow and arrow.
 They will learn about things like fletchings and nocking points as well as how to correctly and safely use a bow and shoot an arrow.
-They will be given guidance by our staff throughout the activity to help each one be successful.

 Arts and Crafts